GizemArici/gizem-arici/content/about/_index.md

 ---
 Hi, and welcome to my internet world 🌐

-I’m Gizem, a Copenhagen-based creator loving too many things. being impatient learning them.
+I’m Gizem, a Copenhagen-based creator loving too many things, being impatient learning them.

-Still, I managed and get to make objects, paint shapes + colours, DJ dark music, write in-your-face poetry and host steamy live drawing sessions.
+Still, I managed and get to make objects, paint shapes + colours, DJ dark music, write poetry and host steamy live drawing sessions.

 I can also do some strategy work for you 0r write very neutral-sounding reports.

-Mail me for inquiries, ideas for projects or to say hello.
+Mail me for enquiries, ideas for projects or to say hello.

 Stay unserious. ☁️